huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

 * `ip` - (Required, String, ForceNew) Specifies the IP of database.
 Changing this parameter will create a new resource.

-* `port` - (Required, Int, ForceNew) Specifies the port of database.
+* `port` - (Optional, Int, ForceNew) Specifies the port of database.
 Changing this parameter will create a new resource.

-* `user` - (Required, String, ForceNew) Specifies the user name of database.
+* `user` - (Optional, String, ForceNew) Specifies the user name of database.
   Changing this parameter will create a new resource.

-* `password` - (Required, String, ForceNew) Specifies the password of database.
+* `password` - (Optional, String, ForceNew) Specifies the password of database.
   Changing this parameter will create a new resource.

 * `instance_id` - (Optional, String, ForceNew) Specifies the instance id of database when it is a RDS database.